 The Welsh Grand National is scheduled to take place at Chepstow Racecourse each year on the day after Boxing Day.
-It’s held a few different slots in the racing calendar since being introduced back in 1895 including on Easter Tuesday and in February but this Grade 3 steeplechase has really grown in terms of popularity since being moved to the festive period.
+It’s held a few different slots in the racing calendar since being introduced back in 1895 including on Easter Tuesday and in February but this Premier Handicap steeplechase has really grown in terms of popularity since being moved to the festive period.

 Disruptions Due to Bad Weather

 The current scheduling makes the Welsh Grand National a more attractive proposition for connections of horses in with a chance of winning even more prestigious staying chases including the Grand National and even the Cheltenham Gold Cup.
 There is a down side to the decision though as the ground at Chepstow has fallen foul of waterlogging on multiple occasions in recent years forcing the race’s postponement.

 - 2010 race held in 2011 due to snow and frost

 - 2012 running was held in 2013 due to waterlogging